mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 .. code-block:: python

-   from mspasspy import MetadataDefinitions mdef=MetadataDefinitions()
+   import mspasspy.ccore as mspass mdef=mspass.MetadataDefinitions()

 | This loads the default namespace.
 Alternatives are possible, but
   should be used only for specialized applications algorithms that